project-open/intranet-attendance-management/README.md

 - Sort order:
   There is an issue with the GMT+1 time zone, so just cutting off the TZ in a string is wrong
+- Manually deleting the end-time of an entry doesn't save.

 Timesheet Monthly Calendar
 ==========================

 - Farbe rot/grün in Abhängigkeit von 8h
 - Vergleich Anwesenheit vs. Soll Anwesenheit
 	- Monatlich mit Berechnung der Soll-Anwesenheit